|Title:||Associate Head Coach|

-With great pride and excitement, Bronco head coach Jon Wallace announced July 16, 2012 he hired Aaron Mansfield as an assistant coach for the Santa Clara volleyball team.
-The Sunnyvale, Calif. native came to Santa Clara after working for three of the last five years at UC Santa Barbara with the men’s volleyball program.
+Entering his third season with the Broncos, Aaron Mansfield is in his first season as the Broncos' Associate Head Coach.
+The Sunnyvale, Calif. came to Santa Clara after working three of the last five years at UC Santa Barbara with the men’s volleyball program.
 He was also training with the US National team and playing on the AVP during that span as well.

 In 2007, Mansfield was invited to train with the USA National Team where he played for two years.
 Mansfield has also competed on the AVP since 2008 and led the AVP tour in digs in 2010.
 During that time, he spent two years coaching club at Manhattan Beach Surf where he led his teams to two silver medals in the 17U Open Division of Jr. Nationals, and also coached at Loyola High School where they earned a CIF and state championship.